-This special session looks to gather and discuss efficient techniques, methods and tools able to manage, to exploit and to interpret correctly the increasing amount of data in environments that are continuously changing.
-The goal is to build models for predicting the future system behavior, able to tackle and to govern the high variability of complex non-stationary systems.
+This special session looks to gather and discuss efficient techniques, methods and tools able to manage, to exploit and to interpret correctly the increasing amount of data in environments and continuously changing system behaviors.
+Thereby, the ultimate goal is to extract models from (on-line) measurement data which are flexible in the sense to dynamically and self-automatically adjust themselves to actual states.